-What product(s) or service(s) do we want to offer as solutions for each customer segment?
+What product(s) or service(s) do we want to offer to help each customer segment in their philanthropic journeys?
 Is our "value add" to their lives:

-- A "pain reliever," explicitly reducing time or effort, practical barriers, negative emotions, or other challenges that matter most to them? - A "gain creator," explicitly producing basic benefits they expect, making their life easier, or even surprising and delighting them? - Clearly answering "What's in it for me?"
+- A "pain reliever," explicitly reducing time or effort, practical barriers, negative emotions, or other challenges that matter most to them? - A "gain creator," explicitly producing basic benefits they expect, making their life easier, or even surprising and delighting them? - Functional?
+Emotional?
+Helping with self-actualization? - Clearly answering "What's in it for me?"